The Headies Award for Best Collaboration

-The Headies Award for Best Collaboration is an award presented at The Headies, a ceremony that was established in 2006 and originally called the Hip Hop World Awards.
+The Headies Award for Best Collaboration (also called Best Collabo) is an award presented at The Headies, a ceremony that was established in 2006 and originally called the Hip Hop World Awards.
 (Note: The nominees for the 2006 edition are not included in the Recipients table because they are not available.)
 It was first presented to 2Shotz and Big Lo in 2006.